What can I do when I face injustice?

 The word grabs the reader and catches in the throat.
 It conjures up the idea of someone being here one minute and gone the next.
 What is it like to live in a world where all the godly have disappeared?

 They must have been there at one time.
-Now the landscape is bleak and dark, and the psalmist feels abandoned.
+The landscape is bleak and dark, and the psalmist feels abandoned.

 Lies pop up everywhere.